bustle/mobiledoc-kit/README.md

   * `yarn test`

-Tests in CI are run at Travis via Saucelabs (see the `test:ci` yarn script).
+Tests in CI are run at Github Actions via Saucelabs (see the `test:ci` yarn script).

 Run linter